stockmouton/stockmouton.github.io/articles/hyperinflation.md

 - So you better pick wisely your commodities-value stocks for some nice growth!
 - And short some wisely picked ETF and complex financial instrument to profit from those corrections just in case. -->

-# HyperInflation, doomsday and opportunities: A primer
+# HyperInflation and market dynamics: A primer
 Meh!

 I've been lurking in Reddit `r/options` lately and I stumbled upon this [post](https://www.reddit.com/r/options/comments/m4ffmx/long_commodities_short_bonds_protection_against/) predicting doomsday, hyperinflation, the crash of the bond market and subsequently, the stock market.

-I don't know if the hypotheses hold or not.
-On the other hand, being a little bit more knowledgeable about the underlying dynamics that would trigger this doomsday crash felt needed.
+I don't know if thoses hypotheses hold or not.
+But I saw an opportunity to fill some holes in my knowledge about what would trigger this doomsday crash.
 So, I decided to explore the subject and write a quick recap about this hyperinflation thing and why it matters.

 It is in no way state-of-the-art thinking nor perfectly accurate.
-The devil hides in the details and this is not the aim of this post.
+The devil always hides in the details and this is not the aim of this post.
 Remember to do your own DD, apply what you learn, make your own prediction, observe what happens, learn from your mistakes and repeat!

-Also, I'm quite new to the finance subject overall so take this post as a primer.
+Also, I'm quite new to the finance subject overall so take this post as a primer on market dynamics.

-> Obviously, this is not financial advice but only some educational material for apes.
+> Obviously, this is not financial advices and only some educational material.

 ## TLDR
 <!-- TODO -->